robertobartola/WouldBePDM/README.md

 The tree should be the following:
 -CAD_001\

--CAD_001\PRJ_List.txt
-The file where the projects are listed

--CAD_001\project1.txt, project2.txt, anyname.txt
-The file where all the documents of a project are listed
+-CAD_001\PRJList.xml
+The data base

 -CAD_001\File_CAD\
 the directory where the CAD files are

-I assume that CAD_001 is a svn directory (it means that you have a svn repository of the CAD_001 dir.
+I assume that CAD_001 is a svn directory (it means that you have a svn repository of the CAD_001 dir).

+Enjoy Roberto